 In order to address deficiencies in Apio's management information systems and accounting systems, Apio has recently implemented a new ERP business system designed to improve the delivery of both operational and financial information.
 Apio management believes that this new system will improve its managing of operations, including delivering complete and accurate financial statements to our corporate offices in a more timely manner.
-However, we may not be able to effect those changes in the management information systems and accounting systems in a timely manner or sustain the process improvements over time.
+However, we can give no assurances that we will be able to effect those changes in the management information systems and accounting systems in a timely manner or sustain the process improvements over time.